With what carp baits

 – worm (we include here both rosewoods, as well as red worms etc.) in the light of our comparison, it has not lost any of its universality, because its effectiveness is extremely even, but its overall share of the catch is disproportionately low.
 The reason for its lower effectiveness may also be this, that smaller fish are eager to take care of it, but especially in spring it is of great importance.

 Groats and various types of dough are similarly widespread baits, but them 10% the catch share is astonishingly low.
 After all, their preparation is even more time-consuming than the preparation of other lures; what's more, you can add whatever comes to your mind, and even diversify the colors.
-Among the other, less frequently used lures, e.g.: wheat seeds (steamed wheat, Groats), legumes (pea, bean, broad bean), fruit, White worms, flour worms, elbow noodles, and even a significant part of the carp was caught with a spinner, live (in Hungary 23 syphilitic, record), fishnet.
+Among the other, less frequently used lures, e.g.: wheat seeds (steamed wheat, Groats), legumes (pea, bean, broad bean), fruit, White worms, flour worms, elbow noodles, and even a significant part of the carp was caught with a spinner, alive (in Hungary 23 syphilitic, record), fishnet.
 It makes no sense to analyze these individual cases of carp predation, it just happens from time to time.